Technology / Networking

 Follow us

-Configuring routers is a routine operation for network administrators.
+Network administrators routinely configure routers.
 Enterprise-grade routers are very different from consumer-grade routers, though.
-Consumer-grade routers come mostly configured out of the box.
+Consumer-grade routers are mostly configured out of the box.
 Likewise, consumer-grade ISP services typically configure home ‘routers’ with a dynamic IP address.

 In contrast, business-grade ISP services assign static IP addresses.
-Before an enterprise-grade router can be installed in a network, it needs to have an IP address assigned to it first.
-So, we will walk through how to configure an IP address on a Cisco router today.
+Before an enterprise-grade router can be installed in a network, it must have an IP address assigned to it first.

-Configuring a Cisco router with an IP address is not a complicated process.
+Configuring a Cisco router with an IP address is a simple process.
 There are typically four steps involved:

-• Choose the interface that you want to assign an IP address to
+2. Choose the interface you want to assign an IP address to

-We will walk through each of those steps, explain how to complete them, and why they are essential.
+We'll walk through each of those steps, explain how to complete them, and explore why they are essential.

 An Overview of How to Configure IP Addresses on Cisco Devices [VIDEO]

 In this video, Jeremy Cioara covers assigning IP addresses and enabling interfaces on Cisco routers.
-Unlike switches, which are essentially plug and play, routers require a bit of configuration before they can do what they were designed to.
-You'll see a straightforward, four-step process to enabling interfaces that will equip you to do this yourself.
+Unlike switches, which are essentially plug-and-play, routers require a bit of configuration before they can do what they were designed to.

 How to Display Interfaces on a Cisco Device

-Before you assign an IP address to a Cisco router, you need to know the current configuration of that device.
+Before you assign an IP address to a Cisco router, you need to know its current configuration.
 Typically, Cisco routers have all their interfaces shut down out of the box.
 Therefore, we need to verify the state of those interfaces before proceeding, especially if this router is being re-used.

-The rest of the instructions through this article will assume that you are connected to the Cisco router.
+The rest of the instructions in this article will assume you are connected to the Cisco router.

 • Each interface and interface name